rail-berkeley/softlearning/README.md

 # Soft Q-Learning
-Soft Q-learning (SQL) is a deep reinforcement learning framework for training maximum entropy policies in continous domains.
+Soft Q-learning (SQL) is a deep reinforcement learning framework for training maximum entropy policies in continuous domains.
 The algorithm is based on the paper [Reinforcement Learning with Deep Energy-Based Policies](https://arxiv.org/abs/1702.08165) presented at the International Conference on Machine Learning (ICML), 2017.

 # Getting Started